 The main feature of this stage is high birth rate and high death rate.
 The population at this stage is either static or increasing or decreasing at a very low rate.
 The population transition remains fairly stable.

 Stage II: Transitional stage

-This stage is characterized By high birth rate. accompanied by low death rate.
+This stage is characterized By a high birth rate. accompanied by a low death rate.
 This stage leads to high population as a result of a number of factors such as industrialization, urbanization, better diet, higher income and improved medical services.

-This stage marks the beginning of demographic transition.
+This stage marks the beginning of the demographic transition.
 Many developing countries are currently at this stage of population growth.